Flexible Sigmoidoscopy (West Mid site)

 What is a flexible sigmoidoscopy?

-A Flexible Sigmoidoscopy is a test in which a long flexible telescope called an endoscope is passed into the anus (back passage) allowing the Endoscopist to look directly at the lining of the last part of the large bowel.
+A Flexible Sigmoidoscopy is a test where a long, flexible telescope called an endoscope is passed into the anus (back passage), allowing the endoscopist to directly view the lining of the last part of the large bowel.

-Sometimes a biopsy - a sample of tissue – is taken for analysis (testing) in the laboratory.
-The tissue is removed through the endoscope using tiny forceps.
-This is not painful.
-The whole procedure usually lasts 10- 15 minutes.
+Sometimes a biopsy—a tissue sample—is taken for laboratory analysis.
+This tissue is removed through the endoscope using tiny forceps and is not painful.
+The whole procedure usually lasts between 10–15 minutes.

 What are the risks and benefits?

-The benefit is that the procedure will help us to investigate your symptoms and it may help us to treat you.
+The benefit of this procedure is that it helps to investigate your symptoms and may assist in your treatment.

-Flexible Sigmoidoscopy carries an extremely small risk of bleeding or a tear in the lining of the bowel (perforation 1 in 2500), which may require urgent treatment, blood transfusion or an operation.
+Flexible Sigmoidoscopy carries an extremely small risk of bleeding or a tear in the lining of the bowel (perforation occurs in approximately 1 in 2,500 cases), which may require urgent treatment, a blood transfusion, or surgery.

 What should I do before my test?

-Please stop taking iron tablets and bulking agents (Regulan or Fybogel) one week before the test.
-If you are taking any of the following medicines, please inform the pre-assessment nurse or a member of the Endoscopy team for further instructions:
+Please stop taking iron tablets and bulking agents (such as Regulan or Fybogel) one week before the test.
+If you are taking any of the following medications, please inform the preassessment nurse or a member of the endoscopy team for further instructions:

-Unless you have been advised otherwise, you should take all other usual medicines normally (with a few sips of water).
-If you are diabetic please let us know in advance
+Unless advised otherwise, you should take all other usual medications normally with a few sips of water.
+If you are diabetic, please let us know in advance.

 You may eat and drink normally before the procedure.

-The enema is available over the counter at a chemist.
-It is called Phosphate Enema and it usually costs about £2.
-Alternatively, you can attend the Endoscopy Unit in advance of your appointment and collect the enema from the department.
+The enema, a Phosphate Enema, is available over the counter at a chemist and usually costs about £2.
+Alternatively, you can collect the enema from the Endoscopy Unit in advance of your appointment.
 Please call us in advance if you would like to collect your enema from our unit.

 Enemas are safe and easy to use.
-You use them to clean the lower half of your large bowel (sigmoid colon) so we can get a clear view of the area when you have your flexible sigmoidoscopy.
+They clean the lower half of your large bowel (sigmoid colon) to ensure a clear view during your flexible sigmoidoscopy.
 Most people find it convenient to use the enema at home.

 If do not think you can do this yourself, please ring the Endoscopy Unit on 020 8321 5191/5752 and we will arrange for you to come in earlier on the day of your test to have it here.